PublicDataWorks/verdad/prompts/Stage_1_detection-prompt.md

                   "end_time": {
                       "type": "string",
                       "description": "The timestamp when the snippet ends, in MM:SS format, relative to the start of the audio clip."
                   },
+                  "offset": {
+                      "type": "integer",
+                      "description": "The number of seconds from the start of the audio clip to the start of the snippet."
+                  },
                   "brief_description": {
                       "type": "string",